luanharaujo/equipment_registration_system/README.md

 ## Observations

 * The maximum length of any string was defined as 50 chars, if that is not enough that can be changed in the `#define MAX_STRINGS_LEN 50`
+* Since the text files are formatted as csv, there should be no commas in any of the fields.